huangch/OpenRemoteSlide/README.md

-# OpenRemoteSlide: Accessing Digital Pathological Whole-Slide Images from Remote
+# OpenRemoteSlide: A Fork of OpenSlide with Capability of Remote Access

 huangch